Bricktech2000/Notes/notes/boolean-logic.md

 ### representation

-can be built by combining multiple logic [[gate]]s. may only take one input
+can be built by combining multiple [[logic-gate]]s. may only take one input

 | $A$ | $B$ | $A \vdash B$ |
 | --- | --- | ------------ |